nomath4u/radiusnetworks.github.io/ibeacon/android/support.md

 ### Volunteers Wanted

 If you'd like to volunteer to help, we'd love to hear from you!
-Please contact support@radiusnetworks.com.
+Please send a note to support@radiusnetworks.com.

 ### Consulting